Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Onboard Science Instrument Autonomy for OWLS

-We define the full set of flight-like requirements specific to \acrshort{helm} and \acrshort{fame} in appendix Table \ref{tab:reqs4}.
-Note that they are identical for both \acrshort{osia} implementations save for extensions related to \acrshort{fame}'s additional capability to evaluate fluorescence biosignatures.
-As a reminder, the goal is not to achieve perfect recognition of all biosignatures, but rather to ensure that at least one downlink opportunity contains compelling evidence of life.
-Transmitting false positives has no intrinsic cost, so long as true positives are also returned.
+\ed{As discussed in Section \ref{sec:osia_requirements}, we defined a set of field test requirements specific to the \acrshort{osia} described to motivate our work and quantify success at the recently completed \acrshort{owls} field campaign at Mono Lake, CA. (Appendix \ref{apx:reqs}).
+While formulating a full mission architecture and the associated flight requirements is beyond the scope of this work, these notional autonomy-focused requirements (Table \ref{tab:reqs4}) ensured alignment with the \acrshort{owls} project scientists and instrument developers.
+Note that these notional requirements are identical for both \acrshort{helm} and \acrshort{fame}} save for extensions related to \acrshort{fame}'s additional capability to evaluate fluorescence biosignatures \ed{(Req.
+L4-4).
+In general, the requirements do not motivate} perfect recognition of all biosignatures, but rather ensure that at least one downlink opportunity contains compelling evidence of life.
+Transmitting false positives has no intrinsic cost, so long as true positives are also returned \ed{(Req.
+L4-1,3)}.
 The return of ``near miss'' examples may also be of scientific interest to provide context for strong evidence of life, and even ``clear mistakes'' may inform background population studies and potential \acrshort{osia} improvements or reconfiguration.
-However, if these false positives crowd out true positives from a downlink opportunity, there is effectively an infinite cost and risk of mission failure.
-Thus, \acrshort{helm} and \acrshort{fame} must quantify the scientific value of any given observation relative to the population of other available observations given the downlink budget.
-Beyond prioritizing biosignatures, background and contextual data products are also required to summarize non-prioritized observations in a highly data-efficient manner.
-These both inform mission science teams of what might remain onboard and substantiate the high-priority findings.
+However, if these false positives crowd out true positives from a downlink opportunity, there is effectively an infinite cost and risk of mission failure \ed{(Req.
+L4-2)}.
+Thus, \acrshort{helm} and \acrshort{fame} must quantify the scientific value of any given observation relative to the population of other available observations given the downlink budget \ed{(Req.
+L4-5,6)}.
+Beyond prioritizing biosignatures, background and contextual data products are also required to summarize non-prioritized observations in a highly data-efficient manner \ed{(Req.
+L4-8,9)}.
+These both inform mission science teams of what might remain onboard and substantiate the high-priority findings. \ed{Finally, a computation requirement ensures the timeliness of \acrshort{osia} in order to support field scientists in real time (Req.
+L4-7)}.
 We present these requirements as demonstrations and to seed discussions with future mission opportunities.
 The specific, quantified values within each requirement will need updating based on a given mission concept's specific communication budget and risk profile.
-Their current values were determined to quantify success at the recently completed \acrshort{owls} field campaign at Mono Lake, CA.